 - Do you live in an area prone to severe weather?

 - Do you live in an area that is difficult to reach?
 Consider the location of the nearest airports and bus and train stations, and whether you have access to your own vehicle.

 - Do you live in an area where a man-made hazard could result, such as a hazardous material spill?

-- Do you have family members who are ill or are facing serious medical issues?
+- Do you have family members who are ill or who are facing serious medical issues?

 - Do you have family members employed in a field where their life may be at risk or the services that they provide are in high demand during certain times?